 Day 5 – London Eye, Buckingham Palace, Sherlock Holmes, Westminster area, Harry Potter and Theater

 It was already our last London!
-We spent the day riding the London Eye; walking around Parliament square, Westminster, Green Park, Buckingham palace; checking out the amazing Sherlock Holmes museum, King’s Cross Station, Platform 9 3/4, British library; and catching a theater performance of The Railway Children.
+We spent the day riding the London Eye; walking around Parliament Square, Westminster, Green Park, Buckingham Palace; checking out the amazing Sherlock Holmes museum, King’s Cross Station, Platform 9 3/4, British library; and catching a theater performance of The Railway Children.

 Next time, we will definitely take the Warner Bros.
-Studio tour (be sure to book months in advance), watch the choir in Saint Paul’s cathedral (a supposedly mind blowing performance at 4pm each day), an authentic English tea, and many more experiences.
+Studio tour (be sure to book months in advance), watch the choir in Saint Paul’s Cathedral (a supposedly mind-blowing performance at 4 pm each day), an authentic English tea, and many more experiences.

 What a fun and busy day!!

-Day 6 – London to San Franscisco
+Day 6 – London to San Francisco

 By now, N was a better expert at putting together our train route to the airport than our concierge and Maps!